Standard jobs

 3. Executing the script

-Your submitted script is then executed using bash.
+After preparing the working directory, submitted script is executed using bash.

 The script should exit with code 0 if everything ran successfully, or a non-zero code to indicate an error.
 The exit code is passed back to qq, which sets the appropriate job state (finished for 0, failed for anything else).